1,000 signatures reached

-To: Department for Culture, Media & Sport
+To: Department for Digital, Culture, Media & Sport

 Give Cornish language and culture the equal status, recognition, respect and prominence in public service broadcasting that it deserves.